lakshitabhumbuck/Retail-Sales-Management-System/frontend/docs/architecture.md

 ## Overview

 The Retail Sales Management System is a full-stack application designed to manage and analyze retail sales transactions with advanced search, filtering, sorting, and pagination capabilities.
-The system follows a clean, modular architecture with clear separation of concerns between frontend and backend.

 ## Technology Stack